-I think one of the recreational Rollerblades are good for starters.
+I think one of the recreational Rollerblades, the Zebrablade, are good for starters.

 Wheel-seize 90 is quite much for a beginner however if you are real sporty, it should be do-able, especially when you have big plans on skates.
 You could be an inline skate with 80mm wheels, with a flex frame, ready to transfer later to 90mm skatewheels.

-Do not worry, 15 years ago 80mm was large and now it is not anymore…Me I still have several 80mm’s and I even teach on it, levelling with my students.
+Do not worry, 15 years ago 80mm was large and now it is not anymore…Me I still have several 80mm’s and I even teach on it, leveling with my students.